-For history fans, getting inside the Egyptian Museum in Cairo is a dream come true.
-It is filled with intriguing and interesting collections that would blow your mind away.
-The artifacts aren’t just there to give us a glimpse of the ancient Egyptian civilization, but they’re there to remind us of the vast wealth of Pharaohs and their cohorts.
+For history fans, getting inside the Egyptian Museum in Cairo is a dream.
+It is filled with intriguing and exciting collections that would blow your mind away.
+The artifacts aren’t just there to give us a glimpse of the ancient Egyptian civilization;; they’re there to remind us of the vast wealth of Pharaohs and their cohorts.

 The Egyptian Museum in Cairo is also known as the Museum of Egyptian Antiquities.